swax/NAISYS/docs/multi-machine-plan.md

 - On startup, loads existing state to resume sync from where it left off

 **Runner side:**
-- Keyed by originating host's host_id (the host that created the data)
+- Keyed by hub URL (hashed to fit in id field)
-- Stores "last timestamp I received (forwarded) FROM host X"
+- Stores "last timestamp I received forwarded data from this hub"
-- Updated as forwarded data arrives, tracking max `updated_at` per originating host
+- Single entry per hub (not per-originating-host)
-- On catch_up, queries this table to build the `lastReceivedByHost` map
+- On catch_up, sends this timestamp as `lastSyncedFromHub`

 Other fields (`lastSyncTime`, `inFlight`, `syncError`) are transient and don't need persistence.